rozek/banglejs-2-activities/README.md

 ### Label ###

-The built-in "txt" layout type does not take any `halign` and `valign` settings into account.
-For that reason, a simple "Label" component has been written which properly aligns text as specified.

-Additionally, the component also provides a `bold` option which may be set to `true` if the given text should be shown in bold.
-The following screenshot illustrates both features:
+The "Label" component is an enhanced counterpart of the built-in "txt" layout type - with the following additional features:

+* labels may be horizontally and/or vertically aligned within their layout cell
+* "Label" components may be bordered and that border may be drawn in a given color or remain "transparent".
+Since the layout of a component with a "transparent" border is the same as with an opaque one, borders may be used as selection indicators
+* "Label" components may be "highlighted" (e.g., to indicate a selection)
+* drawing is restricted to the computed layout cell (less any padding and bordering)

+The following screenshot illustrates many of these features:

 <img align="left" src="Layouting/LabelDemo.png">